Call us now:

 How does the law classify factories?

-According to Section 7 of the Factory Act in Thailand, factories are classified into three categories.
+According to Section 7 of the Factory Act in Thailand, the law classifies factories into three categories.

-Category 2 factories must formally notify the competent authority of their activities before commencing operations.
-Although much less stringent than a licence application, this notification allows the authorities to keep a register of establishments and carry out minimal checks on their activities.
+Category 2 factories require operators to notify the competent authority before commencing operations.
+Although this requirement remains less demanding than applying for a licence, it enables authorities to maintain an official register of factories and to conduct basic oversight of their activities.

-Category 3 factories are those whose activities will pose significant risks to safety, public health or the environment.
-In this case, a licence must be obtained before operations can begin.
-Obtaining this licence is subject to specific rules and involves an in-depth analysis of the industrial project.
+Category 3 factories involve activities that pose significant risks to public safety, public health, or the environment.
+Operators must obtain a licence before starting operations.
+Authorities grant this licence only after applying specific regulatory requirements and conducting a detailed assessment of the proposed industrial project.

 What obligations arise from each category?

-Category 1 factories, which can start operating without prior notification or authorisation, are the simplest to operate.
-However, they must strictly comply with the technical, environmental and safety criteria set out in ministerial regulations and as provided for in Section 10 of the Factory Act in Thailand.
-No formalities are required at this stage, which speeds up the commissioning of these low-impact factories.
+Category 1 factories may begin operations without prior notification or authorisation, which makes them the simplest facilities to operate.
+Operators must nevertheless comply strictly with the technical, environmental, and safety standards set out in ministerial regulations and Section 10 of the Factory Act in Thailand.
+The law imposes no administrative formalities at this stage, which allows operators to commission these low-impact factories quickly.

 Get expert legal guidance.